The One Year® Chronological Bible, NKJV (Tyndale, 2013), March 14

 Do not follow the gods of the peoples around you.
 Bible literacy reminds Israel of the powerlessness of the gods of Egypt in preventing their departure.

 Make no treaty with the Canaanites and do not intermarry with the Canaanites.
 Bible literacy reminds Israel of God's promise to judge the Canaanites for their wickedness.

 Remember how the LORD your God led you all the way in the desert these forty years.
 Hunger taught Israel that they could trust the Lord to meet their needs.
 Both hunger and prosperity are a test.
 Hunger requires trust, while prosperity requires gratitude.
 Bible literacy reminds Israel both of God's provision in the wilderness and their impoverished state while slaves in Egypt.

 Moses unearths the root of forgetfulness, "When you have eaten and are full, and have built beautiful houses and dwell in them, and when your herds and your flocks multiply, and your silver and your gold are multiplied, and all that you have is multiplied; when your heart is lifted up, and you forget the LORD your God . . ."
 (Deuteronomy 8:12-14).
 Pride built on top of prosperity is the culprit.
 Gratitude and remembering are disciplines of the heart and mind.
 Feeding on God's Word, therefore, reminds His people, "Man shall not live by bread alone; but man lives by every word that proceeds from the mouth of the LORD" (Deut.
 8:3).

 Who does God hold responsible for Bible literacy and what will this require of them?

 What does God command Israel to do upon their entry into Canaan to prevent them from falling into idolatry?

 How does the LORD describe the people who live in Canaan?

-What past failure does the LORD remind Israel of as a warning against idolatry?
+Of what past failure does the LORD remind Israel as a warning against idolatry?